How to Reduce Waste in Hospitals

 The Solution : Education & Optimization

 Daniels always tries to approach challenges from a need to educate.
 Once we learned more about the staff and their needs, we completed a waste audit — we need to know what we’re dealing with!
 This is when we found that a lot of unnecessary waste was being put into medical waste containers.
 Next, we worked with the staff to review their waste segregation process.
 From there, we introduced our reusable Regulated Medical Waste (RMW) container, the Medismart.
 The Medismart is easily identifiable as for only RMW waste and is a no-touch system.
 The reduction of touches during disposal lowered the risk of infection.
 The sustainable element of a reusable container system also eliminated the cost of a hospital having to purchase or pay a fee for cardboard boxes that added to landfill waste.

 Our impact on hospital waste segregation and costs

 Along with regular waste audits, we were able to increase the efficiency of this hospital’s waste segregation program and provide opportunities for improvement on a quarterly basis.
 This hospital saw an overall reduction of RMW pounds by 59%.
 This number includes mainly our Medismart collectors, but also a few areas generating pathological waste that still used the traditional bag and a box.
 The highest monthly reduction yielded was 66%!

-Imagine losing up to 66% of your healthcare waste volume!
-Is that a resolution you’re willing to make?
+Imagine reducing up to 66% of your healthcare waste volume!
+Ready to get started?